 Your ethnicity can impact your facial features and certain ethnicities require different surgical methods and approaches especially when it comes to facial surgery.
 What may work for Caucasian patients, may not for Asian, European or African American patients and vice versa.

-Nose jobs have become so popular among people of Asian descent, that we now have a specialised procedure known as “Asian Rhinoplasty”.
-Asians tend to have less developed nasal bones and cartilage, so the nasal bridge is usually convex and does not project much.
+Nose surgeries have become so popular among people of Asian descent, that there is now a specialised procedure known as “Asian Rhinoplasty”.
+Those of Asian heritage tend to have less developed nasal bones and cartilage, so the nasal bridge is usually convex and does not project much.
 The tip tends to be narrow, small, and without much protrusion.
 Asian patients and others request nose augmentation, which can be done using a synthetic prosthesis or cartilage.

-What are the different types of cartilage grafts used in nose jobs?
+What are the different types of cartilage grafts used in nose surgery?

-There are several types of cartilage grafts used in rhinoplasty and there’s debate over which one is the best.
-Each type of cartilage has advantages and disadvantages and, generally, it is your surgeon’s experience (and not the type of cartilage) that is more important in determining the outcomes of rhinoplasty.
+There are several types of Cartilage grafts that surgeons can use in Rhinoplasty and there’s debate over which one is the most suitable.
+Each type of Cartilage has advantages and disadvantages.
+Generally, it is your surgeon’s experience (and not the type of Cartilage) that is more important in determining the outcomes of Rhinoplasty.

-There are three types of cartilage grafts used in rhinoplasty:
+There are three types of cartilage grafts for Rhinoplasty:

 Septal cartilage graft

-When possible, however, many surgeons choose septal nose cartilage for augmentation rhinoplasty over other types of cartilage because it can be easily harvested during surgery.
-Furthermore, as the tissue is from the nose itself, it’s more likely to adapt perfectly when re-implanted.
-This also makes the septal cartilage less likely to bend or warp over time compared to the other types.
-For this reason, septal cartilage is perfect for reshaping your nasal bridge.
+When possible many surgeons choose septal nose Cartilage for augmentation Rhinoplasty over other types of Cartilage.
+Furthermore, as the tissue is from the nose itself, it’s more likely to adapt when re-implanted.
+This also makes the septal Cartilage less likely to bend or warp over time compared to the other types.

 Ear cartilage graft

-This is also called a conchal or auricular cartilage graft.
-Your surgeon may choose this method, which requires cartilage to be harvested from the bowl of your ear.
-It’s important that you know that this will not in any way change how your ear looks, and won’t leave any visible outer scars.
+Other terminology for this procedure include conchal or auricular cartilage graft.
+This method requires the surgeon to harvest the Cartilage from the bowl of your ear.
+You must know that this will not in any way change how your ear looks, and won’t leave any visible outer scars.

-Ear cartilage is softer than septal cartilage, which means it’s easier to reshape and sculpt into the desired shape.
-This high malleability and natural curvature of ear cartilage makes it perfect for nose tip augmentation and reshaping (tip plasty).
-Your surgeon will cut and sculpt the auricular cartilage into small pieces during nose tip surgery and will then strategically implant the cartilage to enhance nasal tip projection.
+Ear Cartilage is softer than septal Cartilage, which means it’s easier to reshape and reshape into the desired shape.
+This high malleability and natural curvature of ear Cartilage make it a desired option for nose tip augmentation and reshaping (tip plasty).
+Your surgeon will cut and reshape the auricular Cartilage into small pieces during nose tip surgery and will then strategically implant the Cartilage to alter nasal tip projection

 Rib cartilage graft

-Nose augmentation with cartilage grafting is usually done using the open nose job technique (as pictured below).
+Usually a Nose augmentation with cartilage grafting uses the open nose job technique (as pictured below).
 Your surgeon will cover the cartilage with normal tissue to hide it so it’s not visible under the skin.
-When the surgeon is satisfied with the size and shape of your nose, he/she will close the small skin wound using resorbable or non-resorbable stitches that are very well hidden in the skin fold under your nose.
-This means that rhinoplasty does not usually leave a visible permanent scar.
+When the surgeon is happy with the size and shape of your nose, They will close the incision using dissolvable or non-dissolvable stitches.
+Scars are generally concealable in the skin fold under your nose.

-What are the advantages and disadvantages of nose implants?
+What are the advantages and disadvantages of artificial nose implants?